Title IX Policy and Procedures

 Standard of Evidence: The standard of evidence used to determine responsibility under this Policy is the preponderance of the evidence standard.
 This standard of evidence is applied to all matters within the Scope of this Policy.
 Preponderance of the evidence means it is more likely than not that the respondent is responsible for a violation of this policy.

-Supportive Measures: Non-disciplinary, non- punitive, individualized services offered by the College on an individual basis to a Complainant or Respondent as appropriate, as reasonably available, and without fee or charge, before or after the filing of a formal complaint or where no formal complaint has been filed.
+Supportive Measures: Non-disciplinary, non- punitive, individualized services offered by the College on an individual basis to a Complainant or Respondent as appropriate, as reasonably available, and without fee or charge, before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
 Such measures are designed to restore or preserve equal access to the College’s educational program or activity without unreasonably burdening the other Party Examples of supportive measures include:

 • Counseling;